 Networks exclude women.
 When opportunities become available, especially nationally, they’re spread via word of mouth.
 The people at the top are vouching for the individuals they’ve trained and worked most closely with—and those individuals are, most likely, other men.

 Institutional policies work against us.
 Women start families at a time when academics are traditionally expected to be at their most productive.
 Leave policies, even when they exist, are not taken or often are not conducive to remaining on the career trajectory.
+On top of this, women who take leave can be penalized during review for tenure owing to unconscious gender bias.

 The reward system is not transparent—leading to inequities in pay and advancement opportunities.